 When is it a good time to consider a move?

-- When consistent or constant care and assistance is wanted or needed.
+When consistent or constant care and assistance are wanted or needed.

 When do you start looking?

-Take it one step at a time so an ALF that best fits your loved one's wants and need can be chosen.
+Take it one step at a time so an ALF that best fits your loved one's wants and needs can be chosen.
 There is always more than one choice.

 Start looking well before a move is needed.
 Some ALFs have a waiting list.
 And even without a waiting list, moving in will not happen the next day.